 What about the collection feels fresh and exciting?

 Tell us about the materials in this collection.
-Are there certain materials used throughout, or one that is a highlight on a particular piece?
+Are there certain materials used throughout, and/or a material that is a highlight on a particular piece?

 How do you envision designers using this collection?